-To assess the competitiveness of our executive compensation program and compensation levels, our Compensation Committee examines the competitive compensation data for senior executives of other similar life science companies on the Nasdaq.
+To assess the competitiveness of our executive compensation program and compensation levels, our Compensation Committee examines the competitive compensation data for senior executives of other similar life science companies on the Nasdag.

-Compensation Program Design for 2022
+Compensation Program Design for 2023

-In designing our compensation program for 2022, we were cognizant of our need to motivate our named executive officers to meet our short-term goals and long-term strategic objectives.
+In designing our compensation program for 2023, we were cognizant of our need to motivate our named executive officers to meet our short-term goals and long-term strategic objectives.
 Thus, we emphasized the use of equity in the form of options to purchase shares of our Common Stock and restricted stock units to incent our named executive officers to focus on the growth of our overall enterprise value and, correspondingly, to create sustainable long-term value for our stockholders.
 We believe that stock options and restricted stock units offer our named executive officers a valuable long-term incentive that aligns their interests with the interests of our stockholders.

-The equity compensation awarded to our named executive officers in 2022 is discussed below under "Executive Compensation Program Components - Equity Compensation."
+The equity compensation awarded to our named executive officers in 2023 is discussed below under "Executive Compensation Program Components - Equity Compensation."

 We also offer cash compensation to our named executive officers in the form of base salaries at levels that we believe help us provide competitive compensation packages.
-In 2022, the Compensation Committee recognized a need to review annual base salaries of our named executive officers.
-The Compensation Committee considered numerous factors, including but not limited to, Radford's recommendations on compensation, 2021 performance, comparable company performance, competitiveness of the labor market for key executives, cash burn, and cost-of-living adjustments.
-Using this information as a reference and recognizing the need to remain competitive in our market, but with cash conservation a priority, our Compensation Committee decided to keep the 2021 base salaries of our named executive officers for 2022 but awarded additional long-term incentive stock options as more fully described below.
+In 2023, the Compensation Committee recognized a need to review annual base salaries of our named executive officers.
+The Compensation Committee considered numerous factors, including but not limited to, Radford's recommendations on compensation, 2022 performance, comparable company performance, competitiveness of the labor market for key executives, cash burn, and cost-of-living adjustments.
+Using this information as a reference and recognizing the need to remain competitive in our market, but with cash conservation a priority, our Compensation Committee decided to keep the 2022 base salaries of our named executive officers for 2023, except for our Chief Financial Officer, Ms. Bloch.
+However, the other named executive officers were awarded additional catch-up incentive stock options as more fully described below.